AndrewArteaga/CMSI387/Homework/Homework02/Homework02Markdown.md

     }
 }
 ```

-#### Answer/Explanation:
+#### Answer/Explanation

 We call the notifyAll() function when the buffer length is zero or its max length, 20, which is declared at the start of the buffer class.

 ### 5)

-#### Answer/Explanation:
+#### Answer/Explanation

 a) No, in “two-phase locking”, there is an expanding phase where locks are acquired and no locks are released, and a shrinking phase, where locks are released, and no locks are acquired.
 If T1 writes new values into x and y and T2 reads the values of both x and y, then T2 will only be able to read the values after T1 has written the new ones and the lock has been released.

 b) Yes, “read committed” results in exclusively locking the write transactions only whereas the read transactions use a shared lock which is acquired before each read and is released immediately after.
 This means that T2 will have the chance to read older values as well as newer values, such as the old value of x and the new value of y.

-c) Yes, in the situation of “snapshot isolation”, Each write action stores the new value for an entity in a different location than the old value.
+c) Yes, in the situation of “snapshot isolation”, each write action stores the new value for an entity in a different location than the old value.
 Therefore, a read action will not need to read the most recent version: it can read an older version.
 So, in this case, T2 would be able to read an older x as well as a new value of y.

 ### 6)

-#### Answer/Explanation:
+#### Answer/Explanation

 The virtual address of the last word in page 6 is 16380 and the virtual address first word of page 6 is 12288.

 ### 7)

-#### Answer/Explanation:
+#### Answer/Explanation

 The numbers 1047552 and 1047553 come from the index of the last page table.
-Each page table has 1024 frames and there is a range from 1024 – 2047 so the address 1047552 and the page address behind it is 1047553.
+Each page table has 1024 frames and there is a range from 1024 to 2047 so the address 1047552 and the page address behind it is 1047553.

 ### 8)

 ```c
 #include <stdio.h>
 //gcc problemEight.c && ./a.out